mwszekely/super-huffman-64/README.md

 console.log(JSON.stringify(keyBuilder.decoder));
 // '[[[[[[",",[["D","h"],"b"]],"p"],"l"],"i"],[["r",[["q",["f",["E",["L","U"]]]],[["g","v"],["x","."]]]],["n","u"]]],[[["a","o"],["t",["c","m"]]],[" ",[["s","d"],"e"]]]]'
 ````

-\*The generated Base64 string here isn't *exactly* Base64 (the final character being the giveaway) because of different padding requirements.
-Base64 turns 8-bit bytes into 6-bit sextets, with a maximum of up to 2 bits leftover as padding as a result.
-This Base64 turns any number of bits into 6-bit sextets, so it may result in up to 5 bits leftover as padding.

 As a result, while normal Base64 simply needs to indicate 1 bit of padding (=) or 2 bits of padding (==), this Base64 needs 5 different indicators (+=$#%).